 These words are being written in March 2019…more than 1/2 year since Scissor Lift #1 was completed.

 Scissor Lift #1 is the first in a series of Jim’s Gym automata (kinetic art).
 The build was between approximately February – July 2018.
-The top level design concept is to design rolling marble machines in the form of gym equipment, with member of Jim’s Gym operating the exercise machines.
+The top-level design concept is to design rolling marble machines in the form of gym equipment, with members of Jim’s Gym operating the exercise machines.

 Powered only by hand, the Jim’s Gym member pulls up two handles, which in turn raise a marble to the top of the rolling incline.
 The marble, using gravity, then descends to the regulator where it waits for the next trip to the top.

 This Scissor Lift #1 is not for sale, rather it is gifted to my wife.
 It is, however, the prototype for future Scissor Lifts, which will be created and released in a numbered and unlimited fashion.

 The Scissor Lift has been fully designed by Jim.
 It took about 5 months to be completed.
 This Scissor Lift #1 is a pleasure to operate…very smooth.
 There are about 30 ball-bearing assemblies in this build, along with other nylon and brass bushings, stainless steel shafting, lots of baltic birch plywood, leather, and a mechanical counter.

 If you have an interest in acquiring a Scissor Lift please contact me.
 Here is a link to the Scissor Lift sales details page.